hanseaston/personal-website/content/projects/DynamicMemoryAllocator.md

 external: 'https://courses.cs.washington.edu/courses/cse351/18au/labs/lab5.php'
 tech:
   - C

 company: ''
 showInProjects: true
 ---

-Implemented free, malloc, and re-alloc functions using an explicit free list.
-Constructed a garbage collector that uses the mark and sweep algorithm to recursively clean up unused memories.
+I implemented the free, malloc, and realloc functions utilizing an explicit free list.
+Additionally, I designed a garbage collector that employs the mark and sweep algorithm to recursively identify and reclaim unused memory within the program.
+These memory management and garbage collection techniques are crucial for efficient and effective memory utilization in software applications.